nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 | Receive | Receive from Node |

-In museekd 0.1.13, these messages are sent and received in Museek/DistribConnection.cc and defined in Museek/DistribMessages.hh
+In museekd 0.1.13, these messages are sent and received in Museek/DistribConnection.cc and defined in Museek/DistribMessages.hh.
+Since museekd 0.2, they are defined in museekd/distributedmessages.h.

 #### The Message format